October 2011

 to London, UK, for the European

-e-Identity Conference,
+e-Identity Conference, June 25-26th, and to

-Jeff Wayne's War of the Worlds Live
+Cardiff, Wales, for Jeff Wayne's War of the

-on Stage, June 24 (based on the
+Worlds Live on Stage, June 24 (based on

-book by H.G.
+the book by H.G.
 Wells,

 www.thewaroftheworlds.com).